yousefelassal/quote-cron/README.md

 > Write your plans in pencil and give God the eraser.

 > One should not hurt others if one loves oneself.

+> I don't look to jump over 7-foot bars; I look around for 1-foot bars that I can step over.